plotly/plotly.py-docs/python/marker-style.md

 In order to make markers look more distinct, you can add a border to the markers.
 This can be achieved by adding the line property to the marker object.

-Here is an example of adding a marker border to a faceted scatter plot created using plotly express.
+Here is an example of adding a marker border to a faceted scatter plot created using Plotly Express.

 ```python
 import plotly.express as px